Yinnar Solar Footpath

-For over ten years the community had identified lighting the one-kilometre path from the towns centre to their recreation reserve as a high priority project.
+For over ten years, the community had identified lighting the 1km path from the town’s centre to their recreation reserve as a high priority project.

 Safety concerns about people walking home next to a dark country road, particularly in the winter months, had always been a significant concern.
 However, the lighting would also allow the community to expand the use of their facilities.

 Reticulated lighting was just too expensive and needed to be installed entirely, whereas solar-powered lights offered a cheaper, more flexible solution in which poles could be installed individually as funding became available.